yeonhw/30-days-of-solidity-submissions/SUBMISSION_GUIDELINES.md

 ---

-## 📢 Note for Returning Participants

-Each day will have its own folder.
-Make sure you're submitting to the correct one!

----

 ## 🫶 Thank you for participating!

 We’re stoked to see what you build — keep showing up and let Solidity become second nature 💚